bcail/bricbooks/README.md

 TODO
 ----
 - Ledger - make sure ledger txns are aligned to the top if they don't fill the window (as they're added)
-- Ledger - reload payees list for new transactions after adding one
-- Ledger - allow different date forms (ie. m/d/yyyy)
 - Ledger - categories box - show expense account user id with name
-- Accounts view - new account form should be at the bottom of the screen (accts list should expand as much as possible)
 - catch exceptions and give good error messages in the UI
 - add scheduled transactions